-Algebraic expressions are the equations we get when operations such as addition, subtraction, multiplication, division, etc. are operated upon any variable.
+Algebraic expressions are the mathematical statement that we get when operations such as addition, subtraction, multiplication, division, etc. are operated upon on variables and constants.
 For example, let us assume that James and Natalie were playing with matchsticks and thought of forming number patterns using them.
 James took four matchsticks and formed the number 4.
 Natalie added three more matchsticks to form a pattern with two 4's.
 They realized that they can keep on adding 3 matchsticks in each round to make one extra "four".
 From this, they concluded that they need 4+ 3(n-1) sticks, in general, to make a pattern with n number of 4's.
 Here, 4+ 3(n-1) is called an algebraic expression.

 |1.||What are Algebraic Expressions?|